 Courses in a master’s program cover the essential subjects a professional needs to treat others.
 From courses on depression to bipolar disorder and addiction cycles, students learn to address the core and ancillary issues of addiction.
 This ensures that degree holders will be prepared to evaluate and determine the best course of action for patients in clinical settings.
 In short, it ensures that professionals will be prepared to offer much needed care.

-Yes, many schools offer online programs for health services.
-That said, it is essential to find a program that is accredited.
+Yes, many schools offer online programs for a variety of degrees.
+In any case, students should make sure the program is accredited.